ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 # OpenAPI Generator: generate API compliant code
 > Generate code that is compliant with your API spec with OpenAPI Generator

-When you agreed on the specification of your API it is time to start implementing it!
+When you've agreed upon the specification of your API it is time to start implementing it!
 The specification is shared across the different teams and they can each start implementing separately.

 Time to code!